Building a Strong Foundation: Strength Training for Joint Stability and Protection

 1. Start with Isometric or Low-Load Exercises

-In early recovery—such as after a PRP injection—gentle muscle activation without joint movement (isometrics) can help maintain strength without overloading tissue.
+In early recovery, such as after a PRP injection, gentle muscle activation without joint movement (isometrics) is useful.
+It helps maintain strength without overloading tissue.
 Examples include quad sets, glute squeezes, or shoulder isometrics against a wall.

 2. Progress to Controlled Resistance Exercises